ehammes/reading-notes/Code201/class-03.md

 **Loops** check a condition.
 If it returns **true**, a code block will run.
 It repeats until the condition returns **false**.
 Three common types of loops:

-1. For: run code a specific number of times (most common type of loop), usually a counter.
+1. **For**: run code a specific number of times (most common type of loop), usually a counter.
 Create a variable, configure the condition (counter), counter is updated each time
-2. While: the code will continue to loop for as long as the condition is true
+2. **While**: the code will continue to loop for as long as the condition is true
-3. Do While: it will always run the statements inside the curly braces at least once, even if the condition evaluates to false
+3. **Do While**: it will always run the statements inside the curly braces at least once, even if the condition evaluates to false